benjdum59/MapBox-sample/README.md

 ### Step5
 - I don't know if pins have to be removed when another address is selected.
 So I decided to keep them (they were removed before this step)
 - For the map, I created a map container which is initialized with a MapProtocol.
 MapBoxImplementation implements this protocol
+- Add dependency injection for service and storage

 ### Step6
  - UT on utils and model